DLR-RM/BlenderProc/README.md

 Procedural Annotated Data Generation using the [Blender](https://www.blender.org/) API.

-BlenderProc4BOP interfaces with the [BOP datasets](https://bop.felk.cvut.cz/datasets/) and lets you generate photo-realistic training data for Object Instance Segmentation and Pose Estimation methods.
+BlenderProc4BOP interfaces with the [BOP datasets](https://bop.felk.cvut.cz/datasets/) and lets you generate photo-realistic training data, e.g. for Object Instance Segmentation and Pose Estimation methods.

 Note: This library is usable but is still under active development.
 We are open for new contributors and happy to accept pull requests e.g. defining new modules.